We all have an inner dialogue. Thinking about oneself comes so naturally that it is difficult to recognize if we have a harsh inner critic.

 Creating this kind of change may require you to implement more self-care into your life.
-You can read how to do that by reading our article on how to prioritize self-care.
+You can read how to do that in our article on how to prioritize self-care.

-An area that isn’t as widely discussed is how to have positive self-talk while at work.
-Luckily, once you have established positive self-talk habits in your everyday life, it is simple to transition that thinking to work-related tasks.
+An area that isn’t as widely discussed is how to have positive self talk while at work.
+Luckily, once you have learned how to practice positive self talk habits in your everyday life, it is simple to transition that thinking to work-related tasks.

 When these negative thoughts creep in at work, a useful tool that can be used is the power of “yet.”
 Using “yet” in affirmations can help create a growth mindset.
 For example, “I don’t understand what I am doing, yet” or “I don’t feel like my work is up to par, yet”.
 This gives you room to acknowledge your fear as well as encourage your brain to keep working and not view any shortcomings so negatively.

-Creating a more positive frame of mind helps in all areas of life.
-We can think of all the different facets of life as ships in a harbor and positive self-talk as a tide.
-When the tide comes in, it lifts all the ships, just as positive self-talk will lift us in all areas of life.
+Learning how to practice positive self talk helps in all areas of life.
+We can think of all the different facets of life as ships in a harbor and positive self talk as a tide.
+When the tide comes in, it lifts all the ships, just as positive self talk will lift us in all areas of life.